axhxrx/internationalization-format-converter/README.md

 The purpose here is to be able to use the TypeScript format defined by [@axhxrx/internationalization](https://jsr.io/@axhxrx/internationalization), but automate integrations with other services, which generally only support JSON.
 This library can (at least sometimes) convert the `.ts` format to JSON, and then update the original `.ts` file with the changes from newer JSON files.

 If it proves workable, then this library will be further updated in the future.
 Until such time, here's some LLM spew about the current state of affairs:

-## Requires `--unstable-sloppy-imports` flag

-NOTE: Because this library uses Deno's capacity to import arbitrary files, it requires the `--unstable-sloppy-imports` flag if you want to use it with TypeScript files that don't use non-insane imports.
-(That is, if your imports within the TypeScript code omit the ".ts" file extension, as is still the prevailing practice in 2025 with Node.js projects).

 ----